- As low as $262/Night

 New plank floor has been installed throughout the unit and the condo has been painted throughout.
 The kitchen has been refreshed with granite countertops, new bar stools and stainless steel appliances.
 Additional updates in 2023 include new linens and ceiling fans in all bedrooms.

 The master bedroom has king-size bed, a private bathroom and has ocean vistas and direct access to the wraparound balcony.
 The master bath has been updated with a bespoke shower with body sprays.
-Blackout drapes are ideal for sleeping in, however, you owe it to yourself to check out the beautiful sunrise vistas at least once!
+Blackout drapes are ideal for sleeping in, however, you owe it to yourself to check out the pretty sunrise vistas at least once!

 The second bedroom has a queen bed and the third bedroom has two full-size beds.
 The second and third bedrooms share a bathroom, which has been updated with a new vanity.